chasedooley/enthusiastic-planet/index.md

       you'll love.
     image: "/images/hardscaping2.png"
     actions: []
-  - title: Lawn Care
-    content: Keep your lawn healthy and maintained.
-From mowing, trimming, aerating, and fertilizing, we've got you covered!
-    image: "/images/lawncare2.png"
-    actions: []
-  - title: Grading
-    content: From rough-to-finished grade to new development, or if you have a preexisting drainage issue, we can find a solution for you!
-    image: "/images/grading3.png"
-    actions: []
-  - title: Irrigation
-    content: We offer many solutions in our irrigation service - from design and install to maintenance.
-    image: "/images/irrigation.png"
-    actions: []
-  - title: Sodding
-    content: Get instant satisfaction with lush, green grass!
-    image: "/images/sodding2.png"
-    actions: []
   - title: Lighting
     content: Need something to shine at night?
 We can help!
 Needing to get your holiday lights up?
 We can help with that as well!